Find Affordable College Courses

 Women make up 90% of the anthropology majors at the school.

-A rank of #3 on this year’s list means University of Massachusetts - Boston is a great place for anthropology students working on their bachelor’s degree.
-UMass Boston is a large public school located in the large city of Boston.
+Out of the 20 schools in Massachusetts that were part of this year’s ranking, University of Massachusetts - Boston landed the # 3 spot on the list.
+UMass Boston is a fairly large public school located in the large city of Boston.

 Of the 26 students majoring in anthropology at UMass Boston, 38% are male and 62% are female.